mui/mui-x/docs/data/date-pickers/time-picker/time-picker.md

 (`NextTimePicker` will become `TimePicker`, ...)
 :::

-The selected time is indicated by the filled circle at the end of the clock hand.

 ## Basic usage

-The Time Picker is rendered as a modal dialog on mobile, and in the field on desktop.

 {{"demo": "BasicTimePicker.js"}}

 ## Component composition

-The Time Picker components are built using the `TimeField` for the keyboard editing and the `TimeClock` for the view editing.
+The Time Picker component is built using the `TimeField` for the keyboard editing, and the `TimeClock` for the view editing.
-All the documented props of those two components can also be passed to the Time Picker components.
+All the documented props of those two components can also be passed to the Time Picker component.

 Check-out their documentation page for more information: